gerald-cakoni/neural-network-project/README.md

 # Neural Network Project
 # TSMixer

+`Report.pdf` - Explanation how the method works and some results.

+`project.ipynb` - One option of running in jupiter notebook (After installing requirements, see above in this readme file.)

 The implementation is done based on .yml files, respectively `coeficients.yml`, `best.coeficients.yml` and `gridsearch.coeficiets.yml` where are specified all the parameters to train the models.